tdwg/bdq/tg2/_build_review/templates/guide/implementers/implementers-header.md

 ##### 6.4.2.1 Terms for describing Test Dependencies (non-normative)

-The [Fitness for Use Framework Ontology](../../guide/bdqffdq/index.md) does not include a property to describe sequence inter-dependencies among `Amendments`.
+The [Fitness For Use Framework Ontology](../../guide/bdqffdq/index.md) does not include a property to describe sequence inter-dependencies among `Amendments`.
 The Ontology does provide the terms `bdqffdq:targetedMeasure`, `bdqffdq:targetedValidation`, and `bdqffdq:TargetedIssue`, which could be used, together with `bdqffdq:improvedBy` to relate `Amendment` Tests to `Validation`, `Measure`, and `Issue` Tests.
 The BDQ standard does not use these terms to describe Test interrelationships, though they could be used for this purpose.

 #### 6.4.3 Implementing a complete Test (normative)